 And magically, I could write again.

-This showed me time and time again what writing was supposed to feel like, look like, read like, and taste like.
-This is why you should read before writing.
+This showed me time and time again how writing was supposed to feel, look, read, and taste.
 All good writers read good books.
 This is what makes a good writer.

 Read books strong with emotion and feeling, books that hit hard every time and bust you wide open.

 My go to books:

 The Scorpio Races, Maggie Stiefvater

 To Kill a Mockingbird, Harper Lee

 Structuring Your Novel & Creating Character Arcs, K.M.
 Weiland